-- 1. If any employee is absent for reasons that entitle him to sick leave, the employee's Division Director or his designee shall be notified by the employee within thirty (30) minutes after starting time. - 2.
-Failure by the employee to notify the employee's Division Director or his designee will be cause for denial of the use of sick leave for that absence and shall constitute cause for disciplinary action. - 3.
-Absence without notice or absence without authorized leave for (5) consecutive days shall constitute a resignation. - 4.
-An employee, or his designee if the employee is unable to call, absent up to ten (10) consecutive days must call in every day.
+- 1. If any employee is absent for reasons that entitle him to sick leave, the employee's Division Director or his designee shall be notified by the employee within thirty (30) minutes after starting time.
+Failure to notify the Division Director or his/her designee within the timeline set forth herein shall be cause for denial of a paid sick day, and constitute cause for disciplinary action. - 2.
+Absence without notice or absence without authorized leave for (5) consecutive days shall constitute a resignation.

+3. An employee or his designee if the employee is unable to call, absent up to ten (10) consecutive days must call in every day.
 After the tenth (10) day, the employee is required to call in to their Division Director once a week on Monday, or Tuesday if Monday is a holiday.